GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 This project is also another major milestone for the web.
 It's the very first web API that allows JavaScript (or WebAssembly!) to render a single web page document from multiple threads.
-- [Container queries](https://web.dev/new-responsive/): allow a single component to responsively lay itself out.
-This unblocks a whole universe of plug-and-play components, and is currently an experimental implementation.
+- [Container queries](https://web.dev/new-responsive/): allow a single component to responsively lay itself out, unblocking a whole universe of plug-and-play components (currently an experimental implementation).
 - [Origin isolation](https://web.dev/why-coop-coep/): allow sites to opt into more performance isolation between iframes.
 - Off-main-thread [paint worklets](https://web.dev/houdini-how/): gives developers a way to extend how elements are painted, with code that runs on the compositor thread.